What IPA (Independent Practitioner Association) or PHO (Primary Health Organisation) does the practice belong to?

-However, we are part of CareNET, a Primary healthcare network of 300+ NZ GPs who reject managed care.
+However, we were part of CareNET, a Primary healthcare network of 300+ NZ GPs who rejected managed care.

-It has become "politically correct" to support the PHO (Primary Health Organisation) concept without a clear understanding of the need for this further increase in bureaucracy, the dangers of political control and the further inequalities it would create, as well as an accelerated loss of doctors from New Zealand, particularly from rural NZ.
-I had thought I was "a voice calling in the wilderness", but now a rare "Red Letter" has been issued by the New Zealand Medical Association advising doctors to "exercise extreme caution regarding any moves to become part of or involved in a PHO".
+It became "politically correct" to support the PHO (Primary Health Organisation) concept without a clear understanding of the need for this further increase in bureaucracy, the dangers of political control and the further inequalities it would create, as well as an accelerated loss of doctors from New Zealand, particularly from rural NZ.
+I had thought I was "a voice calling in the wilderness", but in 2002 a rare "Red Letter" was been issued by the New Zealand Medical Association advising doctors to "exercise extreme caution regarding any moves to become part of or involved in a PHO".

 In June 2004, a report on Primary Health Care in New Zealand concluded that while not statistically analysed, "There is little evidence that practice type systematically affects practice content or activities.....[and]......It would appear that capitated funding alone is insufficient to induce a move towards medical delegation or increase preventive activity".
 In other words, the millions being spent on the Primary Health Care Strategy based on capitation are not achieving the stated goals (as many of us predicted).
 Even more embarrassing to the government, one of the authors is Dr Peter Davis, the husband of the Prime Minister and critic of the medical profession!
 I wonder why it took 2 years to release???
 You can see the "Executive Summary" here, where you can also download the full report "Family Doctors: Methodology and description of the activity of private GPs.
 The National Primary Medical Care Survey (NatMedCa): 2001/02 Report 1"